rackerlabs/PoshNova/README.md

 Authors:
 Nielsen Pierce (nielsen.pierce@rackspace.co.uk)
 Alexei Andreyev (alexei.andreyev@rackspace.co.uk)
+Don Schenck (don.schenck@rackspace.com)

 ## Description
-PoshNova is a Microsoft PowerShell v3 script module intended for using directly with [Rackspace Public Cloud](http://www.rackspace.com/cloud/) API, which is built on OpenStack.
+PoshNova is a Microsoft PowerShell v3 script module intended for use directly with [Rackspace Public Cloud](http://www.rackspace.com/cloud/) API, which is built on OpenStack.

 The primary intention of this project is to provide an easy-to-use tool to manage and automate environments hosted on Rackspace Public Cloud for Windows system administrators, DevOps engineers and developers alike.

-**The first version of this tool is in very early stages of development and cmndlet names and syntax is likely to change as the tools evolves, so please be aware of this when integrating it into your automation efforts.**
+**The first version of this tool is in very early stages of development and cmdlet names and syntax may change as the tools evolve, so please be aware of this when integrating them into your automation efforts.**

 ###History
 This effort is a rewrite of Mitch Robin's original PowerClient work, which was originally published on [developer.rackspace.com](http://developer.rackspace.com/blog/powerclient-rackspace-cloud-api-powershell-client.html)